IN SPECIAL PSYCHIATRIC HOSPITALS (SPH); IN ORDINARY HOSPITALS

 Kazan SPH

-On 20 February the Kiev Regional Court for the second time turned down a request by Nikolai Plakhotnyuk (CCE 48) to be transferred from an SPH to an ordinary hospital.
-During the court hearing Judge Dyshel said that Plakhotnyuk had been punished because he was against the Soviet regime (according to the letter of Soviet criminal law, compulsory medical treatment is not a punishment, Chronicle).
+During the court hearing Judge Dyshel [3] said that Plakhotnyuk had been punished because he was against the Soviet regime (according to the actual formulation of Soviet criminal law, compulsory medical treatment is not a punishment, Chronicle).

 *

-From January to August 1972 Dzibalov was in the Leningrad S PH.
-He was then transferred to Alma-Ata S P H, then to Kazan S P H, where he stayed until April 1977.
+On 28 December 1971 the court declared four of the seven defendants, including Dzibalov, to be not responsible and sent them for compulsory treatment in an SPH.
+From January to August 1972 Dzibalov was in the Leningrad SPH.
+He was then transferred to the Alma-Ata SPH (Kazakhstan), and then to Kazan SPH, where he stayed until April 1977.

 Tashkent SPH

-Lev Ubozhko is here (CCE 47 stated that, after escaping from a psychiatric hospital and being recaptured, he had been sent to Leningrad SPH).
+After escaping from a psychiatric hospital and being recaptured, CCE 47.12 stated (wrongly) that, he had been sent to the Leningrad SPH.

 In Ordinary Hospitals

-Yevgeny Nikolayev is still in Moscow’s Kashchenko psychiatric hospital No. 1 (CCE 48.12).
+Yevgeny Nikolayev is still in Moscow’s Kashchenko Psychiatric Hospital No. 1 (CCE 48.12).
 He is not taken out for walks.
 He is allowed visits only from his close relatives.

+On 20 March the Working Commission issued a ‘Press Statement’, protesting against the continued compulsory hospitalization of Nikolayev and calling for people to come to his defence.
 From 16 March to 10 April Nikolayev was given injections of stelazine.
 Because of the injections he developed a mild neuroleptic syndrome: he began to develop a twitch (tremor) in his left hand.

-From the hospital Nikolayev sent statements to the World Psychiatric Association, the Minister of Internal Affairs and the head of the KGB, protesting against his unlawful hospitalization.
+From the hospital Nikolayev sent statements to the World Psychiatric Association, the USSR Minister of Internal Affairs and the head of the KGB, protesting against his unlawful hospitalization.

-On 19 April Nikolayev was prescribed cyclodol, triftazine and vitamin C. On 1 May Nikolayev noticed in the medical record of prescriptions that he was in fact being given injections of stelazine rather than vitamins.
+On 1 May Nikolayev noticed in the medical record of prescriptions that he was in fact being given injections of stelazine rather than vitamins.
 The injections produce weakness, somnolence and a twitch in the left hand.
-M. 1.
-Belikov, the head of the department, told Nikolayev that he was twitching his hand on purpose.
+M. I. Belikov, the head of the department, told Nikolayev that he was deliberately twitching his hand.

 “The Working Commission once more draws your attention to Nikolayev’s case and hopes that you will be able to take the necessary measures for his immediate release.”